alex12058/user-agent-and-js-manager/README.md

 - **ContentSettings**: Used to control JavaScript execution per site.
 - **Storage**: Used to save your site-specific preferences.
 - **Tabs**: Used to identify the current website and manage tab-specific settings.
-- **WebRequest**: Used to track statistics on intercepted requests.

 ## License